eficode-academy/istio-katas/000-setup-introduction.md

 The application is made up of three services, one which can be queried for the random age, one which can be queried for a random name and a frontend sentence service, which calls the two other through HTTP requests and formats the final sentences.

+The source code for the application can be seen in the  [sentences-app/](sentences-app/) folder.

 ### Kiali